Print vs Painting: Understanding the Differences

 Portrait art represents a person's physical appearance and emotional presence.
 In prints, this art is valued for accurately creating photorealistic effects.
 Printing portraits are reproduced in a larger quantity and focus on the subject’s presence.
 In painting, this art is valued for its expressive brushstrokes and emotional depth.
 The artist uses lighting, shades, color, and composition to create a unique atmosphere.

-How does Landscape art look in Prints and Paintings?
+How Does Landscape art look in Prints and Paintings?

 Landscape Painting Example